Nikicoraz/CUIMenu/README.md

 # Menu Utils
-A simple library to create simple CUI menus that work using the arrow keys
+A simple library to create simple CUI menus that work using the arrow keys and enter

 ## Usage
 At the top of your program write `using MenuCreator;`